Total $k$-domination in Cartesian product of complete graphs: Total -domination number of

-\begin{proof} Note that if there is a row (column, resp.) with no rook then the squares in that row (column, resp.) must be dominated by at least two distinct rooks.
-Thus, Lemma \ref{l:non-null}.1 follows.

-On the other hand, since $\gamma_{2t}(K_n\Box K_m)<2\,\min\{n,m\}$ there is a row (column, resp.) with just one rook, the square with that rook must be dominated by others two rooks located in the same column (row, resp.).
-Thus, Lemma \ref{l:non-null}.2 follows. \end{proof}
+\begin{proof} {\it (of Part ii)} Since $\gamma_{2t}(K_n\Box K_m)<2\,\min\{n,m\}$ there is a row (column, resp.) with just one rook, the square with that rook must be dominated by others two rooks located in the same column (row, resp.). \end{proof}

 In fact, we have the following result as a consequence of Lemma \ref{l:non-null}.
+This result also appears in \cite[Proposition 3.2]{BSS} when $k=2$.

 \begin{proposition} For every $n\le m$, we have $\gamma_{2t}(K_n\Box K_m)\ge\min\{m+2,2n\}$.
 Furthermore, $\gamma_{2t}(K_n\Box K_{m})=2n$ for $m\ge2n-2$. \end{proposition}